tiendu/tiendu.github.io/_posts/2026-05-31-the-quiet-road-home-eng.md

 The party was over.

 There had been food, noise, people, jokes, the kind of small weekend gathering that makes the day feel less empty for a while.
-Then everyone went back to their own direction.
+Then everyone went their own way.

 A Sunday night.